AdamBoley/Project-Beergate/README.md

 - Exhaustive manual testing - done
 - Give bugs section titles for each bug
 - Modify Reviews so that they have realistic content, not just Lorem Ipsum bulk text - done
-- Add screenshots of all pages to Readme
+- Add screenshots of all pages to Readme - done

-To do:
+- Upload wireframes to readme - done

-- Have enough approved reviews in the database so that all sorting and filtering views work and can be demostrated
+- Have enough approved reviews in the database so that all sorting and filtering views work and can be demostrated - done

-- Add a request to users to upvote or downvote reviews - "this helps push good reviews up the rankings"

-Readme:

-- Upload wireframes to readme
 - add line-breaks for clearer structure